USEPA/spsurvey/README.md

 ```

 ## Example
-An overview of the spsurvey package is provided in the users guide that is included with the package.
-The documentation includes a number of vignettes for spatial survey designand analysis of point (finite), linear (infinite), and areal (infinite) resources.
+An overview of spsurvey is provided through the package's vignettes.
+These can be viewed by running `vignette(package = "spsurvey")` after installing spsurvey from CRAN or from GitHub (when `build_vignettes = TRUE`).
+Further detail is contained in the package's documentation manual.

 ## Citation
 ```r